anair-it/openshift-plus/nifi/README.md

 3. Login to  Openshift docker registry
 4. Tag image with openshift namespace
 5. Push image to openshift project
 6. Create configMap _nifi-conf_ with logback.xml entry.
-Copy the contents of _conf?logback.xml_
+Copy the contents of the custom _conf/logback.xml_ into the configmap with key as "logback.xml"
 7. Open and review the 3 node [statefulset](k8s/nifi-statefulset.yaml)
   a.
 Update image name
   b.
 Update namespace